Security¶

 | Base64 Disclosure | 10094 | Ignore | OpenAPI schema contains UUID/JWT-format refs, not secrets |

-| Sec-Fetch-* Missing | 90005 | Ignore | JWT auth (not cookies) -- no CSRF risk, would break non-browser clients |
+| Sec-Fetch-* Missing | 90005 | Ignore | CSRF is mitigated via the double-submit cookie pattern; Sec-Fetch-* headers are defence-in-depth but not required, and enforcing them would break non-browser API clients |

 | Non-Storable Content | 10049 | Warn | API endpoints correctly use no-store; dashboard HTML uses no-cache; hashed assets use immutable; docs use public, max-age=300 |